timqian/weekly-report/README.md

 - The script will stop inspect dirs inside a dir if the dir is a git project.
 - script will go 3 layer down
+- make sure your git repos are on the right branch